Lonlysoft/Funky_Pack/README.md

 - Items and their collisions are updated.
 Now the player can stand on top of the items, and also collect and put them in their inventory.
 The next step is to make them accessible and usable in the Character Menu.
 - Issues with pages' lexical errors have been resolved.
 Playing remotely is now also possible.
 - Issues involving imagery are now resolved.
 - Dynny's spritesheet was updated, but unfortunately, it still has incomplete animations.
-Sorry, but the old one had some major issues and it was bugging me the fact that he didn't have a tail.
+Sorry, but the old one had some major issues and the fact that he didn't have a tail was irritating me.